 1. Add photos to your website.

-Google will basically pull out any photos that are related to your business from your website and display them in the knowledge graph.
-So, if you want certain photos to show up, make sure you add them to your website.
+Google will pull out any photos related to your business from your website and display them in the knowledge graph.
+So, if you want certain photos to show up, add them to your website.

 2. Add photos to your Google My Business listing.

 If you have a Google My Business listing, you can add photos to it.
-This will help Google understand what your business looks like and make it more likely for certain photos to show up in the knowledge graph.
+This will help Google understand what your business looks like and make certain photos more likely to appear in the knowledge graph.

 If you see that Google has incorrect information or photos listed for your business, you can suggest a change on the listing.
 Google will then review your suggestion and make the appropriate changes.